 - Latency & Speed: Top-tier models can be slow, creating a poor user experience for real-time applications.

 - The “Black Box” Issue: Proprietary models are opaque, making complex debugging nearly impossible.
+Building AI outputs you can trust requires validation strategies that are harder to implement with closed systems.
 A failed project may require a complete project rescue effort.

 Customization: Fine-Tuning vs. Retrieval-Augmented Generation (RAG)